>>Conformation-dependent library for backbone geometry in proteins

 Protein structure determination and predictive modeling have long been guided by the paradigm that the peptide backbone has a single, context-independent ideal geometry.
 Both quantum-mechanics calculations and empirical analyses have shown this is an incorrect simplification in that backbone covalent geometry actually varies systematically as a function of the phi and psi backbone dihedral angles.
 Here, we use a nonredundant set of ultrahigh-resolution protein structures to define these conformation-dependent variations.
 The trends have a rational, structural basis that can be explained by avoidance of atomic clashes or optimization of favorable electrostatic interactions.
 To facilitate adoption of this paradigm, we have created a conformation-dependent library of covalent bond lengths and bond angles and shown that it has improved accuracy over existing methods without any additional variables to optimize.
 Protein structures derived from crystallographic refinement and predictive modeling both stand to benefit from incorporation of the paradigm.

-under grant P20 GM76222 from the National Institutes of Health under the National
+This work was funded under grant P20 GM76222 from the National Institutes of Health and the National

 virtualized webserver, webdesign: Adrian A. Canutescu and Maxim V. Shapovalov